dgrebb/WebDAVe/README.md

 * use the `dave` cli to generate passwords for `server/config.example.yaml` running `cd server && go run cmd/davecli/main.go passwd`
   * you may need to [install `go`](https://go.dev/doc/install) first
 * adjust paths in `server/Dockerfile` to suit your needs
-* the `RUN chown -R` step is important for AWS to allow `dave` permission to create files and allow WebDAV methods

 ### Configure Terraform